AdobeDocs/adobe-io-events/src/pages/guides/using/indesign-apis/indesign-apis-events-data-stream-setup.md

 For basic instructions for this use case, starting from [developer.adobe.com/console](https://developer.adobe.com/console/):

-*When prompted, click the designated button to proceed*
+*When prompted, click the designated button to proceed*:

 - Select `Create new project`